danieliscrazy/SensorBox/JOURNAL.md

 created_at: "2025-07-20"
 ---

-> I have been working on this for 1 hour and 30 minutes.
+> I have been working on this for 2 hours.

 ### July 20th, 2025